BefuddledBrain/dtRmdTMA/README.md

 Store "mytemplate.tex" wherever you want but edit the path in the YAML.

-Store this Rmd file wherever you want (e.g. "c:/OUstuff/M299/TMAfiles"Rename this "test.Rmd").
-Rename the file so that it has same name that you want for your TMA submission, e.g. instead of "test.Rmd", rename it e.g. "JoanBloggs_X1234567_M111_TMA01.Rmd", or whatever.
+Store the skeleton.Rmd file wherever you want (e.g. "c:/OUstuff/M299/TMAfiles").
+Rename the file so that it has same name that you want for your TMA submission, e.g. instead of "skeleton.Rmd", rename it e.g. "JoanBloggs_X1234567_M111_TMA01.Rmd", or whatever.

 If you use \includegraphics, either keep image files in your TMAfile folder or use e.g. includegraphics[scale=0.75]{"/path/image.png"}